HenryofSkalitz1202/Cyberpunk2077BruteForceSolver/README.md

 <br />To run this program, you would need Python installed on your device.
 If you haven't installed Python, you can easily install it on
 <https://www.python.org/downloads/>

-Once you've run the program, you would be given 2 input options.__
+Once you've run the program, you would be given 2 input options. <br />
 The first option is to input via a .txt file.
 The .txt file should be within the **test** directory.
 The content of the aforementioned .txt file should follow the following format:
 <br />
 ```git